-We explore the local cosmic evolution through the study of nearby galaxies and the growth of their supermassive black holes.
-One focus is on the luminous infrared galaxies (LIRGs) where huge radiated power outputs mark phases of extraordinarily rapid evolution.
+One focus is on the luminous infrared galaxies (LIRGS) where huge radiated power outputs mark phases of extraordinarily rapid evolution.
 Major discoveries include finding extremely obscured galaxies that hide regions of exceptional growth.
 Many LIRGs are interacting and we study the impact and importance of interactions (major and minor mergers) for galaxy evolution across cosmic time.
-We also study AGNs and AGN feedback (jets and outflows) in particular at the longer wavelengths (e.g. ALMA and LOFAR).
+To study AGN and AGN feeback (jets and outflows) we use mostly observations at long wavelengths

 Faculty members involved:

 Top image: Image of a distorted giant radio galaxy named the “Double Irony” shown in purple overlaid on an optical image.
 The galaxies inside squares are at the same distance as the Double Irony and part of a galaxy group.